transcom/mymove-docs/docs/backend/setup/database-migrations.md

 To run a secure migration on ONLY staging (or other chosen environment), upload the migration only to the S3 environment and blank files to the others.

 1. Similar to the "Upload the migration" step above, run `ENVIRONMENTS="stg" upload-secure-migration <production_migration_file>` where `ENVIRONMENTS` is a quoted list of all the environments you wish to upload to.
-The default is `"exp stg prd"` but you can just do staging and production with `ENVIRONMENTS="stg prd"`
+The default is `"demo exp stg prd loadtest"` but you can just do staging and production with `ENVIRONMENTS="stg prd"`

 1. Check that it is listed in the S3 staging secure-migrations folder.
 For GovCloud account that would be `DISABLE_AWS_VAULT_WRAPPER=1 AWS_PROFILE=transcom-gov-id AWS_REGION=us-gov-west-1 aws-vault exec transcom-gov-milmove-stg -- aws s3 ls s3://transcom-gov-milmove-stg-app-us-gov-west-1/secure-migrations/`.

 1. Check that it is NOT listed in the S3 production folder.
 GovCloud: `DISABLE_AWS_VAULT_WRAPPER=1 AWS_PROFILE=transcom-gov-id AWS_REGION=us-gov-west-1 aws-vault exec transcom-gov-milmove-stg -- aws s3 ls s3://transcom-gov-milmove-prd-app-us-gov-west-1/secure-migrations/`.

-1. Now upload empty files of the same name to the prd and exp environments: `ENVIRONMENTS="exp prd" upload-secure-migration <empty_migration_file_with_same_name>`
+1. Now upload empty files of the same name to the prd, exp, demo, and loadtest environments: `ENVIRONMENTS="exp prd demo loadtest" upload-secure-migration <empty_migration_file_with_same_name>`

 1. To verify upload and that the migration can be applied use the make target corresponding to your environment:
     - `make run_prd_migrations`
     - `make run_stg_migrations`
     - `make run_exp_migrations`
+    - `make run_demo_migrations`
+    - `make run_loadtest_migrations`

 ### How Secure Migrations Work